marcominerva/ChatGptNet/README.md

 Register ChatGPT service at application startup:

-    builder.Services.AddChatGpt(options =>
+    services.AddChatGpt(options =>
     {
-        options.ApiKey = "";
-        options.Organization = null;    // Optional
-        options.DefaultModel = ChatGptModels.Gpt35Turbo;  // Default: ChatGptModels.Gpt35Turbo
         options.MessageLimit = 16;  // Default: 10
         options.MessageExpiration = TimeSpan.FromMinutes(5);    // Default: 1 hour

+        // OpenAI.
+        //options.DefaultModel = OpenAIChatGptModels.Gpt35Turbo;
+        //options.ServiceConfiguration = new OpenAIChatGptServiceConfiguration
+        //{
+        //    ApiKey = "",
+        //    Organization = ""
+        //};

+        // Azure OpenAI Service.
+        //options.DefaultModel = "my-model";
+        //options.ServiceConfiguration = new AzureChatGptServiceConfiguration
+        //{
+        //    ResourceName = "",
+        //    ApiKey = ""
+        //};
     });

+**ChatGptNet** supports both OpenAI and Azure OpenAI Service, so it is necessary to set the correct configuration settings based on the chosen provider:

+##### OpenAI (OpenAIChatGptServiceConfiguration)

-The API Key can be obtained in the [User settings](https://platform.openai.com/account/api-keys) page of your OpenAI account.
-For users who belong to multiple organizations, you can also specify which organization is used.
-Usage from these API requests will count against the specified organization's subscription quota.
+- _ApiKey_: it is available in the [User settings](https://platform.openai.com/account/api-keys) page of the OpenAI account (required).
+- _Organization_: for users who belong to multiple organizations, we can also specify which organization is used.
+Usage from these API requests will count against the specified organization's subscription quota (optional).

+##### Azure OpenAI Service (AzureChatGptServiceConfiguration)

+- _ResourceName_: (required).
+- _ApiKey_: (required).

 With the *DefaultModel* property, you can specify the default model that will be used for chat completion, unless you pass an explicit value in the **AskAsync** method.